Songster: Songsters in American culture

 Songsters had a notable influence on blues music, which developed from around the turn of the 20th century.
 However, there was also a change in song styles.
 Songsters often sang composed songs or traditional ballads, frequently about legendary heroes or characters such as "Frankie and Johnny" and "Stagger Lee".
 Blues singers, in contrast, tended to invent their own lyrics (or recycle those of others) and develop their own tunes and guitar (or sometimes piano) playing styles, singing of their own lives and shared emotional experiences.

 Many of the earliest recordings of what is now referred to as the blues were made by songsters who commanded a much wider repertoire, often extending to popular Tin Pan Alley songs of the day as well as the "authentic" country blues.
 There is a growing view among scholars that the distinction made by experts such as Alan Lomax between "deep" blues singers and "songsters" is an artificial one, and that in fact most of the leading archetypal blues artists, including Robert Johnson and Muddy Waters, performed a wide variety of music in public, but recorded only that proportion of their material which was seen by their producers as original or innovative.

-The Salvation Army
+Songsters in the Salvation Army

-In The Salvation Army the term "songster" refers to a soldier (member) who is commissioned to sing in a Salvation Army choir, which is called a "Songster Brigade".
-When a soldier of The Salvation Army wishes to join a Songster Brigade, he or she signs an agreement and is subsequently "promoted" to the rank of songster.
+In The Salvation Army the term "songster" refers to an adult chorister in a Salvation Army choir, formally called a "Songster Brigade".
+The plural form "songsters" is commonly used to refer to a Songster Brigade when preceded by the definite article.
+Songsters commonly sing in worship services and can be used to teach congregations new songs.

 Songster Brigades are led by a Songster Leader, who is assisted by a Deputy Songster Leader.
-Brigades are helped administratively by a Songster Sergeant, Songster Secretary and a Songster Treasurer who all assist the Songster Leader in the organisation of the brigade.
-There is also a Songster Librarian, who handles and organises the music, and a Songster Pianist.
+Brigades are helped administratively by a Songster Sergeant, Songster Secretary and a Songster Treasurer who all assist the Songster Leader in the organization of the brigade.
+There is also a Songster Librarian, who handles and organizes the music, and a Songster Pianist.

+Individual Salvation Army corps (churches) commonly have their own Songster Brigade, while others have been formed to represent wider regions or countries, such as the International Staff Songsters.